chaoss/metrics/3_Risk.md

 Copyright Declaration | Includes the copyright symbol, the year of the creation, the name of the author, and a rights statement
-Package License Declaration | License declaration on software package File License Declarations | License declarations on software package files License Identification Methods | Declaration of methods used to identify software package licenses
+Package License Declaration | License declaration on software package File License Declarations | License declarations on software package files License Identification Methods | List of methods or tools used for identifying licenses in files

 ## Vulnerability Factors
  Activity Metric | Description